DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: Security of

-In the \mspsi protocol, the number of queried keywords $q$ determines how much information is revealed, rather than the number of queries in which these $q$ keywords are asked.
-Hence, instead of counting the number of \psi queries we measure the client's interaction by keywords queried.
-We assume a non-uniform adversary since the protocol reveals the size of each party's set.
-The protocol is interactive; the client asks keywords in multiple queries and receives the response of $i$'th query before asking $i+1$'th one.
-We assume an adaptive adversary in which the adversary asks her keywords one by one and receives responses immediately.
+The \mspsi protocol is interactive: the client asks keywords in multiple queries and receives the response of the $i$'th query before making the $i+1$'th one.
+To measure the client's interaction with the server, we define $q$ as the number of queried keywords.
+We chose the number of queried keywords over the number of queries since the server reveals the same information about these $q$ keywords regardless of how many queries they were asked in.
+Without loss of generality, we assume an adaptive adversary in which the adversary asks her keywords one by one and receives responses immediately.
 The non-adaptive versions or versions where the client queries multiple keywords simultaneously only delay when the adversary receives the response.
 Hence, they have the same security guarantee as the adaptive version.